MicroRNA: Nomenclature

 Under a standard nomenclature system, names are assigned to experimentally confirmed miRNAs before publication.
-The prefix "miR" is followed by a dash and a number, the latter often indicating order of naming.
+For animal miRNAs, the prefix "miR" is followed by a dash and a number, the latter often indicating order of naming.
 For example, miR-124 was named and likely discovered prior to miR-456.
 A capitalized "miR-" refers to the mature form of the miRNA, while the uncapitalized "mir-" refers to the pre-miRNA and the pri-miRNA.
+The convention for naming plant miRNAs excludes the hyphen; for example, miR156 or miR172 are well-described plant miRNAs.
 The genes encoding miRNAs are also named using the same three-letter prefix according to the conventions of the organism gene nomenclature.
-For examples, the official miRNAs gene names in some organisms are "mir-1 in C. elegans and Drosophila, Mir1 in Rattus norvegicus and MIR25 in human.
+For examples, the official miRNAs gene names in some organisms are mir-1 in C. elegans and Drosophila, Mir1 in Rattus norvegicus, MIR25 in human, and MIR156 and MIR172 in Arabidopsis.

 miRNAs with nearly identical sequences except for one or two nucleotides are annotated with an additional lower case letter.
 For example, miR-124a is closely related to miR-124b.
 For example: